NBA Rumors: Jimmy Butler ‘Open To The Idea’ Of Teaming Up With LeBron James In 2019, Per ‘Bleacher Report’

-Since the 2018 NBA offseason started, rumors and speculations continue to swirl that All-Star forward Jimmy Butler is no longer happy with the Minnesota Timberwolves.
+Since the 2018 NBA offseason started, rumors and speculations have continued to swirl that All-Star forward Jimmy Butler is no longer happy with the Minnesota Timberwolves.
 After the Timberwolves suffered an early exit in the Western Conference Playoffs, Butler expressed his frustration with his young teammates, specifically Andrew Wiggins and Karl-Anthony Towns.
 His decision not to sign a contract extension with the Timberwolves heated up the speculations that he is planning to leave next summer as an unrestricted free agent.

 Jimmy Butler is currently in his prime, and it will not be wise for him to spend it on a team who is not considered a legitimate title contender.
-If Butler will leave Minnesota in 2019 NBA free agency, one of his potential destinations is the Los Angeles Lakers.
+If Butler leaves Minnesota in 2019 NBA free agency, one of his potential destinations is the Los Angeles Lakers.
 According to Eric Pincus of Bleacher Report, the 28-year-old small forward is “open to the idea” of teaming with LeBron James in Los Angeles next summer.

 “Outside of Leonard, Cousins and Butler may be the most likely to switch teams.
 Per a source close to Butler, he’s open to the idea of moving on from the Timberwolves to play alongside James in Los Angeles.”

 Jimmy Butler is one of the best two-way players in the league.
-Pairing him with LeBron James will undeniably increase the Lakers’ chance of winning an NBA championship title.
-In 59 games he played with the Timberwolves last season, the All-Star forward averaged 22.2 points, 5.3 rebounds, 4.9 assists, and 2.0 steals on 47.4 percent shooting from the field and 35 percent from beyond the arc.
+Pairing him with LeBron James will undeniably increase the Lakers’ chance of winning an NBA championship.
+In the 59 games he played with the Timberwolves last season, the All-Star forward averaged 22.2 points, 5.3 rebounds, 4.9 assists, and 2.0 steals on 47.4 percent shooting from the field, and 35 percent from beyond the arc.

 Jimmy Butler's open to the idea of moving on from the Timberwolves to play alongside LeBron in LA, per @EricPincus https://t.co/3NqVMW89qO pic.twitter.com/yh0ECqtYUI